meirisoda/school_fall2023/NTRN201/Exam 2_Final/Exam2_Final Study Guide.md

 37. Where are minerals absorbed in the body?
 	1. <mark class="hltr-yellow">Typically small intestine</mark>
 38. What are some the issues with mineral absorption?
 Interactions?
 Competition?
-	1. Vitamin C increases iron
+	1. Vitamin C increases iron absorption
+	2. Vitamin D increases calcium absorption
+	3. Iron and Zinc interact with eachother
 39. What vitamins are synthesized in the body?
+	1. Vitamin D can be synthesized by the sun
+	2. Vitamin A
 40. Dietary supplement labels – what does USP mean on the label?
 41. What is enrichment?
 Bread and cereals are enriched with what vitamins?
 42. What types of foods contain Vitamin C?